PF Balance Check

 The Provident Fund becomes automatically active every time you receive your pay.
 If you’re changing jobs, it’s important to also share your UAN Number (more about this in a separate article) linked with your EPF account with your new company, so that they can continue the contribution in the same account.

-How to Check your EPF balance online
+How to Check your EPF Balance Online

 Now that you are familiar with the intricacies of the EPF and how it works, you must be wondering about how to check your EPF account and check current EPF balance.

 Well, it’s important to regularly monitor the EPF balance which can help you to plan your retirement and manage your budget.
 In fact, the corpus can also be utilized when one is in urgent need of money for critical life events (wedding in the family, family urgency, purchasing a home etc.).
 During such situation, knowing exactly how much you have in your EPF account can be very useful.
 EPF rules allow you to withdraw a partial amount during such eventualities.
 If required, one can even apply for a loan against the EPF balance, which then serves as evidence that the individual can repay the loan.
+Check also how to pay EPF challan online and registration of EPF at our website.

 Till few years back people had to personally visit the regional EPFO office to know their EPF balance.
 However the government recently developed digital infrastructure that allows individuals to check their EPF balance online while sitting in comfort of their homes.
 The service is known as KYEPFB).
 In addition to providing your EPF balance information, the website also offers an overview of your account activity.
 You can easily view all your EPF account information with the click of few mouse buttons.
 The information also includes the employer’s contribution and the interest credited to the account.